Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: The MBP Policies and Main Result

-\end{thm} \begin{rem} In Section \ref{sec:extension} we obtain results similar to Theorem \ref{thm:main_regret} in broader settings that allow pricing and flexible assignment (Theorem \ref{thm:main_regret_jea}, \ref{thm:main_regret_jpa}), and moreover allow for time-varying demand arrival rates in Section~\ref{subsec:jea}.
-In Appendix \ref{append:proof-main-theorems} (Theorem~\ref{thm:general_mirror_map}), we generalize Theorem \ref{thm:main_regret} by showing similar performance guarantees for a whole class of congestion functions that satisfy certain growth conditions. {Informally, the congestion function needs to be steep enough near zero to protect the nodes from being drained of supply units.} For example, for both the logarithmic congestion function, i.e. $f(\bar{q})=c\cdot\log(\bar{q})$, and the linear congestion function, i.e. $f(\bar{q})=c\cdot\bar{q}$ with $c>c_0$ for some $c_0=\textup{poly}(m,\frac{1}{\alpha(\bphi)})$, the same guarantee as in Theorem \ref{thm:main_regret} holds with $K_1=\textup{poly}(c,m,\frac{1}{\alpha(\bphi)})$, $M_1=\textup{poly}(c,m)$, $M_2=\textup{poly}(c,m)$.
-However, the specific polynomials depend on the choice of congestion function. \yka{any rough intuition about the types of congestion functions that can work?} \end{rem}
+\end{cor} \begin{rem} In Section \ref{sec:extension} we obtain results similar to Theorem \ref{thm:main_regret} for the dynamic pricing setting (Theorem \ref{thm:main_regret_jpa}).
+In Appendix \ref{append:proof-main-regret} (Theorem~\ref{thm:general_mirror_map}), we generalize Theorem \ref{thm:main_regret} by showing similar performance guarantees for a whole class of congestion functions that satisfy certain growth conditions.
+Informally, the congestion function needs to be steep enough near zero to protect the nodes from being drained of supply units. \end{rem}